Matty-El/urban-attiva/TESTING.md

 -   As the website owner, I want to ensure the website is compatible with different browsers so that users have a consistent experience no matter which browser they use.
 -   As the website owner, I want to ensure the website is secure so that only authorised users can access store management functionality.

-### Shoppers
+#### Shoppers

 -   As a shopper, I want to understand what the store sells and to be able to navigate the website easily so that I can so that I can decide if I want to purchase any products.
 -   As a shopper, I want to be able to access the website on all types of device so that I can use the device that is most convenient to me at the time.
 -   As a shopper, I want to search products by name or description so that I can find specific products that I'd like to purchase.
--   As a shopper, I want to see products matching that I have searched for and the number of results returned so that I can see whether the product I searched for is available.
+-   As a shopper, I want to see products matching what I have searched for and the number of results returned so that I can see whether the product I searched for is available.
 -   As a shopper, I want to view and sort multiple categories of products simultaneously so that I can find the products by price, name, rating or category across parent categories e.g. 'nutrition' or 'cycling'.
 -   As a shopper, I want to view and sort specific categories of product so that I can find products by specific category e.g. 'running shoes' and sort by price, name or rating.
 -   As a shopper, I want to view and sort the full list of available products so that I can find products by price, name, rating or category from the full list of products.